OpenShot/openshot-qt/doc/clips.rst

 Below is a list of clip properties, most of which can be edited, and in most cases, animated over time.
 To view a clip's properties, right-click the clip then click **Properties**.
 The Properties window will appear, where you can change these properties.
 The properties and their values appear in ascending alphabetical order.
 You can use the Filter box to find only the properties in which you are interested (e.g.: Type “gr” and the Gravity property will display).

-..
-Note:: Pay close attention to the position of the play-head (the red verticle line on the timeline).
+**Note:** Pay close attention to the position of the play-head (the red verticle line on the timeline).
 Key frames are automatically created at the current playback position, to help create animations.

 To adjust a property, you can either: